You must submit your application by 14 April 2021.

 if the contract relates to the construction of a duplex, when separate titles have been issued for the homes in the duplex and ownership of those homes has become different.

-An exception applies where payment is being made to your financial institution – see above or contact TRO for more information
+An exception applies where payment is being made to your financial institution – see above or contact Territory Revenue Office for more information

 Share this page: